 EPC’s now require a minimum rating of E for any property.
 This means that if your rating is E or below, you will not be able to rent out your property.
 To increase your EPC rating you must carry out a maximum work of £3,000.00.

 If you are not sure whether your EPC is correct please do not hesitate to contact us or read our previous article, click here.

 This now comes to the last section of this particular phase within the tax year of 2021.
 The interest tax relief has been phased out over the last few years.
 However as of April 2020 landlords will receive a tax credit on their interest payments of no more than 20%.
 Landlords have set up limited companies to try and avoid this.
 However, they may choose to change it to also cover limited companies.
 You should seek confirmation from your tax advisor.

 Section 21 notices – New Laws

 The government are currently changing this law.
 Please see our latest article here.
 We are keeping an eye on what the Government wish to do.
+There is a consultation being entered into to see whether there is a requirement for this.
 However we have no doubt that the government will try to bring this consultation forward.

 Please refer to their website for more information, click here.